Rational partition models under iterative proportional scaling: Preliminaries

 Broadly speaking, maximum likelihood estimation is a way to find a distribution in a statistical model, $\mathcal{M}_{A}$ that best fits some observed data.
 Let $u$ be the vector of counts of the observed data.
 Assuming that the observations are independent and identically distributed (i.i.d.), the {\bf likelihood function} for $u$ with respect to the model is the function $L(p\mid u): \Mcal_A \rightarrow \R$ defined by

 Evaluating the likelihood function at $p \in \Mcal_A$ yields the probability of observing the data $u$ from the distribution $p$.
 The {\bf maximum likelihood estimate} (or MLE) for $u$ is then

 That is, the MLE for $u$ is the distribution in the model that maximizes the probability of observing $u$.
 We note that solving this optimization problem is equivalent to maximizing the {\bf log-likelihood function}, $\log(L(p\mid u))$, as the logarithm is concave.
-We denote the MLE for data $d$ by $p^{\star}(d)$, or simply by $p^{\star}$ when $d$ is understood.
-One can find an introduction to maximum likelihood estimation in most statistics resources, such as \cite{Klenke2007, Russel2011, Harris1998}.
+We use $d$ throughout to refer to \emph{normalized} data, and denote the MLE for $d$ by $p^{\star}(d)$, or simply by $p^{\star}$ when $d$ is understood.
+One can find an introduction to maximum likelihood estimation in most statistics resources, such as \cite{Harris1998, Klenke2007, Russel2011}.
 The MLE problem is also described from an algebraic perspective in \cite[Chapter~6]{sullivant2018}.

 \begin{definition} If $p^*(d)$ is a rational function in the entries of $d$ whenever it exists, then we say that $\Mcal_A$ has {\bf rational MLE}.
 If moreover $\Mcal_A$ is a partition model, then we call it a {\bf rational partition model}. \end{definition}